 Karachi Port Trust Building is one of the most important monuments in the city.
-The yellow-stone building is situated in the Kharadar neighbourhood of Saddar.
-It was built in 1915 by the architect G. Witted, who is also known for designing Mumbai’s Gateway of India.
+The yellow-stone building is situated in the Kharadar neighborhood of Saddar.
+It was built in 1915 by the architect G. Witted, also known for designing Mumbai’s Gateway of India.

-The well-known Frere Hall in Saddar, one of Karachi’s most recognisable colonial-era structures, is a representation of the city’s regal past.
+The well-known Frere Hall in Saddar, one of Karachi’s most recognizable colonial-era structures, represents the city’s regal past.

 Originally, Frere Hall was intended to serve as Karachi’s town hall.
 However, it is currently a gallery as well as a library.
-Throughout the year, a number of festivities are organised in the enormous gardens surrounding the historic structure.
+Several festivities are organized in the enormous gardens surrounding the historic structure throughout the year.

-The magnificent Venetian-Gothic building, which was built between 1863 and 1865, was named after a British politician by the name of Sir Henry Bartle Frere.
+The magnificent Venetian-Gothic building, built between 1863 and 1865, was named after a British politician named Sir Henry Bartle Frere.
 Frere Hall is a popular tourist destination in Karachi due to its exquisite interior.

 Other Notable Landmarks Near Saddar, Karachi

-Saddar’s proximity to key areas of the city also adds to its significance.
+Saddar’s proximity to key city areas also adds to its significance.
 Following are some of the most important areas nearby: